 WicorMarine Yacht Haven has a comprehensive boatyard with hard standingImage: Michael Harpur

 WicorMarine will fill fuel containers with red diesel at the slipway.
-Fuel cans, funnels, fuel maintenance products, and filters are available in the chandlery.
+Fuel cans, funnels, fuel-maintenance products, and filters are available at the chandlery.
 They also stock Calor Gas and Camping Gaz in most sizes, but no other brands.
 Trolleys are provided for carrying gear to and from the Main Dinghy Pontoon and are stored at the foot of the jetty.

 Any security concerns?